nation3/law/Constitution.linked.md

 ### Governance Process
 a) Every Citizen shall be able to submit Governance Proposals.
-#) Governance Proposals shall be subject to a period of [%Proposal Dispute Period] in which any Citizen might dispute their constitutionality or alignment with North Star Metrics in the Supreme Court or a Nested Court.
+#) Governance Proposals shall be subject to a period of [%Proposal Dispute Period] in which any Citizen might dispute their constitutionality or alignment with North Star Metrics in a Nested Court or the Supreme Court.
 #) Governance Proposals shall be subject to a voting period of [%Voting Period] in which any Citizen can vote on them.
 Voting shall be conducted on Voting Platform.
-The voting threshold will be simple majority and no minimum voting quorum will be imposed.
+The voting threshold will be 50% and no minimum voting quorum will be imposed.
 #) Governance Proposals approved by Citizens shall be ratified by veNATION Holders on the DAO.
 Proposals for ratification on the DAO shall be submitted by the Guardian Guild, following the will of the Citizens.

 ### Critical Impact Proposals